 Thanks to rapid advancements in technology, today we’re able to look deeper into the human body, detect cancer earlier, treat areas that once were inaccessible and perform surgery less invasively.

-Roswell Park is out front in adopting and refining the newest, most promising technologies.
+Roswell Park Comprehensive Cancer Center is out front in adopting and refining the newest, most promising technologies.
 Because we focus exclusively on cancer, we employ these tools to diagnose and treat large numbers of patients, which means our medical teams are highly experienced in their use.
 That’s why physicians from all over the world look to Roswell Park for training in robotic surgery and Gamma Knife radiosurgery.
 But we go beyond that: We’re global leaders in discovering new ways to use these and other procedures to help our patients live longer, healthier lives.

 Thanks to the latest technology and the expertise of our clinicians, we’re armed with a powerful arsenal against cancer.
 Here are just six of the coolest technologies at Roswell Park.